-Join Jess Stratton for an in-depth discussion in this video Creating a new message, part of Up and Running with Lotus Notes.
+Join Jess Stratton for an in-depth discussion in this video Creating a new message, part of Learning Lotus Notes.

 Now we're going to go over the most basic steps toward sending an email, but stick with me even if you know how to do this.
 You'll need to know how to pull the right address from your local contacts versus the company address book of all its employees.
 We started the mail file; in the left-hand side of the Action bar and click New to open up a new email.
 Now in the To field, I could simply start typing an email address, but I want to see what address book it's going to pull from.
 So in this case, I am going click on the To, which is highlighted in blue so I know I can click on it.